github/codeql/docs/language/learn-ql/cpp/range-analysis.rst

 Overflow predicates
 -------------------
-``defMightOverflow``, ``exprMightOverflow``, and related predicates hold if the relevant definition or expression might overflow, as determined by the range analysis library.
+``exprMightOverflow`` and related predicates hold if the relevant expression might overflow, as determined by the range analysis library.
 The ``convertedExprMightOverflow`` family of predicates will take conversions into account.

 Example
 -------